Introduction

 The general concept of partnerships is that they are transparent for UK tax purposes.
 However, the taxation of partnerships has seen a number of changes over the past few years with the introduction of anti-avoidance provisions designed to tackle perceived abuse.
 These include restrictions relating to “salaried” LLP members and “mixed” partnerships, both of which are explained below.

-Income Tax and Partnerships
+Income Tax And Partnerships

 Partnerships are transparent for income tax purposes.
 This means that the individual partners are subject to tax on their share of the profits realised in the partnership.
 The partnership itself does not pay income or capital gains tax.
 However, it must still prepare and submit a tax return which details the taxable profits of the partnership and how those profits are split between the partners.